Debbie Jacobs

 Key tracks

-Debbie Jacobs' music maintains a steady rotation on dedicated disco and classic dance music radio stations, as well as on specialty shows focusing on 1970s and 1980s funk.
-Online radio streams celebrating vintage club sounds frequently feature her biggest hits, introducing her powerful voice to new generations of listeners.
+Debbie Jacobs' music maintains a strong rotation on dedicated disco and classic dance music radio stations.
+Her tracks are frequently featured on specialty shows focusing on 1970s funk and rare groove, as well as on online radio streams that celebrate the foundations of modern electronic dance music.